bernxrd/SC1015-Mini-Project-FCS6-Team-5/README.md

 3. Gradient Boosting Regression
 4. Multi-Output Regression (Extra)

+## Conclusion
+- Transistors (millions) and GPU Clock (MHz) are most important features.
+Thus, research should focus on this two variable to improve chip performance.
+- Memory Size, Bus Width and Memory Clock have significant impact as well, indicating that memory configurations impact GPU performance alongside processing capabilities.Memory configurations could be a key indicator in differentiating the chip in the market.
+- Certain Architecture like Architecture_RDNA 3.0 and Architecture_Ampere improves  GPU capabilities.
+Research and development in architecture to improve product performance and market positioning.

 ## What did we learn
 -  Scraping data from website into excel sheet.
 -  All machine learning models used in this project.